 Upon arriving, she met the owner, Frank Shanks, and discovered that he was looking to sell the property!
 With Hal's dream in mind, she immediately called her husband and they worked throughout the fall to make the purchase of this special property a reality.

-Three years later, in 1965, after much preparing, building, and tree-planting (Hal planted every tree himself), Hal and Sandy welcomed their first 100 or so campers to Maplewood Country Day Camp.
+Three years later, in 1965, after much preparation, building, and tree-planting (Hal planted every tree himself), Hal and Sandy welcomed their first 100 or so campers to Maplewood Country Day Camp.
 The rest is history...

 Today, Hal & Sandy's children, Sue & Lee, share in the same dream and vision their parents worked so hard to make a reality 56 years ago.
 Over the last two decades, Sue and Lee have labored tirelessly to continue their parent's original mission: create a warm, welcoming, creative environment during the summer, that made everyone feel like family.

-Only one thing has changed, Maplewood is now open year round and provides the same quality programs offered in the summer, during the school year.
+Only one thing has changed, Maplewood is now open year-round and provides the same quality programs offered in the summer, during the school year.

 Over 50 years and tens of thousands of campers, staff members, and families later, Maplewood has evolved into a home for children of all ages.
 Over the years, buildings and appearances have changed, activities have been added, but Hal's dream has remained constant.